 • We’ll accompany you to 1-3 banks after we’ve determined what type of account you plan to open and what services you think you’ll need.
 We’ll assist you by translating any questions you have and their responses until you’ve become fully informed.

-• We’ll ensure the bank explains to you clearly which services they provide at their main office and which they provide at branch offices.
+• We’ll ensure the bank explains to you which services they provide at their main office and which they provide at branch offices.

-• Most ATMs in Bolivia have instructions in both English and Spanish on their screens so using your card should not be difficult after your initial activation.
+• Most ATMs in Bolivia have instructions in English and Spanish on their screens so using your card should not be difficult after your initial activation.

 • We’ll conclude our service by ensuring the bank provides you a list of bank branches and automated tellers.